l00sy4/LuciSocks/README.md

 ### Usage

-LuciSocks can listen on multiple interfaces, as specified in the hardcoded configuration.
+The tool can listen on multiple interfaces, as specified in the hardcoded configuration.
 In the following example, LuciSocks is configured to:

 - Listen on `10.10.11.10:1338` and to enforce username/password authentication.
 In this case, `creds` is the SHA-256 hash of the concatenation of the username and password.
 - Listen on `[::1]:1330`, but without any authentication.